-Anyone with COVID-19 symptoms like cough, fever, or other respiratory problems should call their healthcare provider for guidance and separate themselves from others.
-Anyone who may have been exposed to someone with COVID-19 should quarantine for 14 days from the last date they were exposed.
+Anyone with COVID-19 symptoms like cough, fever, or other respiratory problems, regardless of vaccination status or prior infection, should call their healthcare provider for guidance and separate themselves from others.
+Non-vaccinated individuals who have been exposed to someone with COVID-19 should quarantine for 14 days from the last date they were exposed.

 Individuals with insurance